 - Walmart bikes are great for people just getting into cycling- Why go out and spend $1000+ on a bicycle if you don’t know if you’ll ever use it?
 You can buy a cheap Walmart bike, ride it until it breaks, then buy something of higher quality.
 If the bike just ends up sitting in your garage collecting dust, then you aren’t out too much money.

-- Replacement parts are easily available- Walmart bikes use parts that are standard-sized and easy to find.
+- Replacement parts are easily available- Walmart bicycles use parts that are standard-sized and easy to find.
 There are no proprietary parts.
 If your brake pads wear out, you can go to any bike shop to buy replacements.
 If your shifter cable breaks, you can easily find a replacement.
 Walmart doesn’t service bikes.
 They do sell most replacement parts that you’re likely to need in their stores.
 If you need something non-wearable, like handlebars or pedals, you can easily buy replacements online or at your local bike shop.

 - Most parts are easily upgradable- If you want to install some higher quality components on your Walmart bike, you can easily buy new parts and put them on.
 Most Walmart bikes come with name-brand Shimano or Sram drivetrains and brakes.
 Chains, cranksets, brakes, wheels, levers, and most other parts are standard-sized.
 There are no proprietary parts.

 - Walmart bikes are great for kids- Why spend a bunch of money on something the kid will just grow out of in a couple of years?
-They don’t know the difference between a quality bike and a cheap bike anyway.
+They don’t know the difference between quality bicycles and cheap bicycles anyway.
 This is particularly true for young children.

 - It’s a bike- If all you can afford is a Walmart bike, don’t feel bad about it.
 At least you’re getting out there and riding and getting some exercise.
 A Walmart bike can make a great commuter, weekend ride, or grocery getter.

 Walmart Bike Cons